-- 1. Transmittal to Other Agencies for Comment - a.
-Once the Within five (5) days of an application for a tentative map or tentative parcel map is accepted having been deemed complete by the
+1. Transmittal to Other Agencies for Comment

-Planning and Building Division Department, the Planning Community Development Director shall forward copies of the map and any relevant accompanying data and reports to other affected public agencies including the Department of Public Works, the County Geologist, the Environmental Health Section Division, and each utility company, and fire, school, utility water, and sanitation district having jurisdiction over the subject property.
+- a.
+Within five (5) days of an application for a tentative map or tentative parcel map accepted having been deemed complete by the Planning and Building Department, the Community Development Director shall forward copies of the map and any relevant accompanying data and reports to other affected public agencies including the Department of Public Works, the County Geologist, the Environmental Health Division, each utility company, and fire, school, water, and sanitation district having jurisdiction over the subject property.
 These agencies will be asked to review the tentative map or tentative parcel map and submit any comments and recommended conditions in writing within thirty (30) days.
 If an agency does not respond within the allotted time, the lack of response shall be deemed approval of the proposed subdivision.
-The Advisory Agency shall consider all agency recommendations received before acting on the tentative map.
+The Advisory Agency shall consider all agency recommendations received before acting on the tentative map. - b.
+If the proposed subdivision is within one (1) mile of a State highway and is shown on a map filed with the County by the State Department of Transportation showing territory within which it believes subdivision activity could affect an existing or future State highway, the Advisory Agency shall send a copy of the map and accompanying data to the State Department of Transportation for comment, pursuant to Section 66455 of the Map Act.

-- If the proposed subdivision is within one (1) mile of a State highway and is shown on a map filed with the County by the State Department of Transportation showing territory within which it believes subdivision activity could affect an existing or future State highway, the Advisory Agency shall send a copy of the map and accompanying data will also be sent to the State Department of Transportation for comment, pursuant to Section 66455 of the Map Act. - c.
-Whenever there is consideration of an area within a proposed subdivision for a public school site, the Advisory Agency shall give the affected district(s) and the State Department of Education (CaIEd) written notice of the proposed site.
+c.
+Whenever there is consideration of an area within a proposed subdivision for a public school site, the Advisory Agency shall give the affected district(s) and the State Department of Education (CalEd) written notice of the proposed site.
 The written notice shall include the identification of any existing or proposed runways within the distance specified in Section 17215 of the Education Code.
-If the site is within the specified distance, CaIEd shall notify the State Department of Transportation (CaITrans) and the site shall be investigated by CaITrans as required by Section 17215.
+If the site is within the specified distance, CalEd shall notify the State Department of Transportation (CalTrans) and the site shall be investigated by CalTrans as required by Section 17215.